sukanta7660/laravel-veu-blog/README.md

 5. Compile the vue components by this command: `npm run watch`

 6. Copy `.env.example` file to `.env` on the root folder.
-You can type `copy .env.example .env` or `cp .env.example .env` using terminal in pathshala-api directory.
+You can type `copy .env.example .env` or `cp .env.example .env` using terminal in laravel-vue-blog directory.

 7. Open your database ***XAMPP / LAMP / HeidiSQL*** (Whatever you use).
     Create a new database with any database name. `For Example:  blog`